o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 ---
 linkTitle: Importing robot
-title: ROS 2 Importing robot
+title: Importing robots
-description: Importing robot from URDF/XACRO files and creating prefab.
+description: Importing robots from URDF with ROS 2 Gem in Open 3D Engine (O3DE).
+weight: 450
 toc: true
 ---

-## Importing robot from URDF/XACRO files and creating prefab
+ROS 2 Gem for O3DE includes a Robot Importer tool, which works with URDF and XACRO formats that are typically used to describe robots.

-### About URDF and XACRO formats
+## About URDF and XACRO formats

 URDF and XACRO are robot description standards used widely in the ROS ecosystem.
-[Unified Robotics Description Format (URDF)](http://wiki.ros.org/urdf) is a file format used in robotics to describe the physical characteristics of a robot in a structured and standardized way.
+[Unified Robot Description Format (URDF)](http://wiki.ros.org/urdf) is a file format used in robotics to describe the physical characteristics of a robot in a structured and standardized way.
 It is based on XML and includes information about the robot's joints, links, sensors, and other components, as well as their properties such as mass, inertia, and geometry.

 [XML Macros (XACRO)](http://wiki.ros.org/xacro) is a macro language that is used to simplify the creation and maintenance of URDF files.
 It is a way to generate URDF files using XML macros that can be expanded and reused across multiple robot models.
-Xacro allows the user to define parameters and include files, which can be used to make changes to the robot model quickly and easily.
+XACRO allows the user to define parameters and include files, which can be used to make changes to the robot model quickly and easily.

 URDF/XACRO files contain complete robot descriptions, including references to external geometry files.
-While primitive geometries can be defined directly within the URDF/XACRO file, it is common practice to use external mesh files in formats such as Collada DAE or STL to represent the visual and collision shapes of the robot.
+While primitive geometries can be defined directly within the URDF/XACRO file, it is common practice to use external mesh files in formats such as DAE (Collada) or STL to represent the visual and collision shapes of the robot.
 Robot models are typically made available in packages that include the URDF/XACRO file and additional files containing visualizations and collision shapes, whether those shapes are primitive geometries or external mesh files.
 These packages may be distributed as ROS workspaces, which makes them easier to use in ROS applications.
-ROS is a popular open-source framework for building robot software and includes many tools and libraries for working with URDF/XACRO files and robot models.

- Thus typically robot models are made available in packages with additional files containing visualizations and collision shapes.
-Typical formats of mesh files in robotics are [Collada DAE](https://en.wikipedia.org/wiki/COLLADA) and [STL](https://en.wikipedia.org/wiki/STL_(file_format)).
-It is also a common practice to make available such robot packages as ROS workspaces, which make them easier to use in ROS applications.

-### URDF/XACRO importer - general description
+## Introduction to Robot Importer

-Both URDF and XACRO files can be imported into the O3DE using the importer included in the ROS2 Gem.
-The main features of the importer:
+Robots can be imported into O3DE simulation project with the importer tool included in the ROS 2 Gem.
+It has the following features:

+- Guides you through the import process step by step.
-- The importer can read both: URDF, as well as XACRO files.
+- Reads URDF and XACRO files.
-- The importer takes into account all features of the XACRO format, such as includes and variables.
-- Mesh files can be copied automatically to the asset folder of the O3DE project.
+- It copies all required mesh files to the asset folder of your O3DE project.
-- The importer creates a multi-body structure using articulations or classic rigid bodies and joints components.
+- It creates a prefab with a multi-body structure using articulations or classic rigid bodies and joints components.

-### Importing URDF/XACRO - step-by-step

-> Before you start:

-> 1. Importing URDF/XACRO files requires ROS-ready project with a ROS Gem enabled.
-Please refer to the [Project Configuration section](project-configuration.md) for details.
-> 2. In this section it is assumed, you have already created a O3DE project.
-Additional information on creating a robotic project can be found in the [Creating a Robotic Simulation section](creating-robotic-simulation.md)
+## Importing a robot into your simulation project

-> 3. When using a XACRO files which are a part of a ROS workspace, it may be required to build the workspace first.
+When using robot definition files that are a part of a ROS package, you will often need to build a workspace with such package and its dependencies first.
 Otherwise, the importer may fail to find all required files.
-Please refer to the documentation of the robot's description package for building instructions (typically you have to place it in the `src` folder of your ROS workspace and perform `colcon build`).
+Please refer to the documentation of your robot description package, which is often included in its GitHub README file.
+Building typically involves creating a workspace and buidling it with `colcon build`.

-#### Parsing URDF/XACRO file
+### Loading the robot definition file with Robot Importer

 1. Load your project and select a level.